pabloprf/MITIM-fusion/docs/capabilities/tgyro_capabilities.rst

 .. code-block:: python

 	from mitim_tools.gacode_tools import TGYROtools,PROFILEStools
-	from mitim_tools.misc_tools   import IOtools

 Select the location of the input.gacode file to start the simulation from.
-Note that you can use the ``IOtools.expandPath()`` method to work with relative paths.
 You should also select the folder where the simulation will be run:

 .. code-block:: python